Visualizar seccionesExpandir todo Colapsar todos

 2.2 Detailed description of the Technology

-Livestock keeping is one of the key livelihood strategies in rural Rustaq, in addition to cultivation of agricultural crops.
-Families rely on their livestock not only for consumption of meat and dairy products, but also as means of transportation (donkeys), labour force in agriculture (oxen, donkeys) and a source of cash income.
+Livestock keeping is one of the key livelihood strategies in rural Rustaq - in addition to cultivation of agricultural crops.
+Families rely on their livestock not only for consumption of meat and dairy products, but also as means of transportation (donkeys), labour force in agriculture (oxen, donkeys) and as a source of cash income.
 When crops fail to produce enough, families sell their livestock to survive until the next season.
-Naturally, every family strives to increase their household’s livestock as much as they can, which increases pressure on the local pastures, leading to extensive overgrazing.
+The pressure to sell livestock is more acute during winter months, when cases of livestock loss increases - from diseases, lack of fodder and the harsh cold winter.
+These factors, along with poor conditions for livestock keeping, expose the animals to various negative impacts, affecting health, productivity and low quality/ quantity of meat and milk.

 2.3 Photos of the Technology